Actions & Inputs

 Pre-selected options

-A pre-selected option can be set on the Select.
-When specified, the option is displayed in the Select upon page load.
+Set a pre-selected option on the select.
+When specified, the option is displayed in the select upon page load.

 Custom selected display

-The Select option item and the Select input can be defined independently.
-For example, a list of countries may be displayed in a text format in the Select option items and upon user selection, the selected item may display a country flag in the Select input.
+Define the select option item and the select input independently (e.g. you might have a list of countries in text format in the select option items, then, upon user selection, display the selected item as a country flag in the select input).

 States